 It had to be freezing that December day that Chester was born.
 Smethport, PA is a bitterly cold town in NW Pennsylvania.
 Even today Smethport often breaks low temperature records.
 It is still wild and rural with harsh winters.

 Of course Canadian Eliza was no stranger to the cold.
 But she had to have been scared.
-Only 6 months earlier, she was a 19-year-old girl living with her family in Sadowa, Ontario.
-Now she was a new bride giving birth to her first child among her husband’s family.
+She was a new bride giving birth to her first child among her husband’s family.
 There must have been a fire that was kept burning.

 I wonder if Fred’s mother Nancy attended the birth?
 Eliza would have needed strong women around her.
 Was her mother-in-law present when grandson Chester came into the world?
 Mother Nancy Field had given birth to her 7th and last child, Claude, only 3 years earlier.
 Her youngest son and first grandson would be playmates.